 Non-facebook users can’t see your posts.
 A few months back we saw a similar hoax, causing the users frustrated and somewhat fear about their information.

 But it isn’t the truth here what was happening is people are not considering it as a hoax and sharing with others that why this hoax is easily going to trending post.
 So, it’s better not to share or post this false status.

 Now, if you share this hoax message, it hurt your reputation – for falling for this sort of hoax attacks.
 It may seem like it can’t hurt to share them, but posting any of the above statuses doesn’t help protect your privacy in any way.

-It’s a best practice to stay away from these facebook privacy hoax, they were various types of hoax’s so make sure you dont fall for anyone.
+It’s a best practice to stay away from these Facebook privacy hoax; they were various types of hoax’s so make sure you don’t fall for anyone.
 I hope you have a clear view on what not to share.
-I hoping to see your comments in comment section to start a conversation and share your views on this post.
+I am hoping to see your comments in the comment section to start a conversation and share your opinion on this post.